LovemeTrue/ansible-gitlabe-ce/README.md

-## Ansible project for automatic creation of projects in GitLab CE and pushing code to a repository with a local VM.
+## Ansible project for automatic creation of projects in GitLab CE and pushing code to a repository on virtualized Debian.

 ### Project structure:
 ```
-├── group_vars # Переменные
+├── group_vars # Vars
 │   └── all
 │       ├── main.yml
-│       └── projects-config.yml # Конфиг проектов
+│       └── projects-config.yml # Project configs
 ├── inventory
 │   └── hosts.ini # Хосты для ansible
-├── projects # Dockerfile и исходный код проектов
+├── projects # Dockerfile and source code
 │   ├── flask-app
 │   │   ├── app.py
 │   │   ├── Dockerfile